CumulusNetworks/docs/content/cumulus-linux-513/NVUE-Format-Reference.md

 **Valid Input Format:**
 - Must be a valid IPv4 address
-- First octet must be in range 224-239
+- First octet must be between 224 and 239

 **Valid Examples:**